initpy/go-book/functions.rst

         block->M;
     }

-By reusing the function ``MAX`` one can compute the maximum value of three
+By reusing the function ``MAX`` we can compute the maximum value of three
-values: A, B, and C like this:
+values: A, B and C as follows:

 .. graphviz::